marrus-sh/ardipithecus/docs/Extensions.md

 Protocol extensions
 ===================

-Some functionality in Mastodon required some additions to the protocols to enable seamless federation of those features:
+Some functionality in Mastodon/Ardipithecus required some additions to the protocols to enable seamless federation of those features:

 ### Federation of blocks/unblocks